sahyagiri/DistinctKeywords/README.md

 ## German Model (On test)
-I have added a german model based on word2vec found at https://devmount.github.io/GermanWordEmbeddings/ You can find it in the example folder.
-If anyone here can test it/ suggest a better light German word2vec file, please share
+I have added a german model based on word2vec found at https://devmount.github.io/GermanWordEmbeddings/ You can find it in the example folder